map3xyz/thundertoken-tokenlist/README.md

-# thundertoken Tokenlist
+# Thundertoken Tokenlist

-This is the Map3 Tokenlist for the thundertoken network.
+This is the Map3 Tokenlist for the Thundertoken network.

-You can find the Map3 metadata for the thundertoken network on [The Main Assets Repo](https://github.com/map3xyz/assets/tree/master/networks/thundertoken).
+You can find the Map3 metadata for the Thundertoken network on [The Main Assets Repo](https://github.com/map3xyz/assets/tree/master/networks/thundertoken).

 This repository is added as a submodule to the main assets repository.
-You can find the link here: https://github.com/map3xyz/assets/tree/master/networks/thundertoken/assets/thundertoken-tokenlist).
+You can find the link here: https://github.com/map3xyz/assets/tree/master/networks/thundertoken/assets/thundertoken-tokenlist.

 ## Reading Data

-Map3 makes it easy to access the data about assets on the thundertoken network.
+Map3 makes it easy to access the data about assets on the Thundertoken network.

 You can read the data by self-hosting our Web API or sign up for our [Free Hosted Version](https://map3.xyz).